Predictions for photon-jet correlations at forward rapidities in heavy-ion collisions: Numerical results

-For our numerical results we simulate the productions of photon--jet pairs in ultrarelativistic heavy-ion collisions.
-To this end, we describe the production of photons and initial jet particles by the cross section for hard binary collisions given in Section~\ref{sec-ITMD}.
-For this part, the \katie\ Monte Carlo program \cite{vanHameren:2016kkz} is used.
-In order to study numerically the effects of the gluon saturation on observables of jets and photon--jet pairs, the hard binary collisions are obtained using the following different gluon TMDs: \begin{itemize} \item TMD that does not consider the effects of the gluon saturation from Ref.~\cite{Kutak:2012rf}.
-This gluon density is a solution of the BFKL equation with supplementary corrections coming from a kinematical constraint and non-singular pieces of the DGLAP splitting function\cite{Kwiecinski:1997ee}.
-We refer to this TMD as {\tt KSlin}. \item TMD for the proton that takes into account the saturation effects from Ref.~\cite{Kutak:2012rf}.
-This gluon density is a solution of the BK equation with supplementary corrections coming from the kinematical constraint and the non-singular pieces of the DGLAP splitting function.
-It takes into account also the Sudakov effects \cite{Al-Mashad:2022zbq} We refer to it as {\tt p KS}. \item TMD for Pb that takes into account the saturation effects in the lead core according to Ref.~\cite{Kutak:2012rf}.
-While the evolution is the same as in the proton case, it differs form it by the strength of a nonlinear term coming from nuclear enhancement \cite{Al-Mashad:2022zbq}.
-It takes into account also the Sudakov effects \cite{Al-Mashad:2022zbq} We refer to it as {\tt Pb KS}. \item TMD for Pb that takes into account nuclear effects inside the lead cores, but not the gluon saturation, from Ref.~\cite{Blanco:2019qbm}.
-The $x$-dependence is determined by a fit to moderate and large $x$ data.
-The transverse-momentum-dependence is generated here via the Sudakov resummation following the Kimber--Martin--Ryskin (KMR) proposal.
-We refer to it as {\tt NCTEQ}. \end{itemize} For the collinear and large $x$ parton in the hard binary collisions, we use the nCTEQ15 nuclear PDFs for $^{208}$Pb from Ref.~\cite{Kovarik:2015cma}.
+For the collinear and large $x$ parton in the hard binary collisions, we use the nCTEQ15 nuclear PDFs for $^{208}$Pb from Ref.~\cite{Kovarik:2015cma}.
 The in-medium jet propagation is obtained by including the processes of VLEs as well as scatterings and induced radiation, as described in Subsections~\ref{sec:vle} and~\ref{sec:medium}.
 This part is achieved by using the partons produced in the hard collision events by \katie~ as input for the \tmdice~ algorithm that allows to obtain jet particles after the in-medium evolution.
 We obtain the numerical results for the in-medium jet-evolution with the set of parameters given in Tables~\ref{tab:simpar} and~\ref{tab:medpar}.
 For the description of jet--medium interactions a medium of length $t_L$ with constant temperature $T$ was presumed and the values for $n_{\rm med}$, $m_D$, and $\hat{q}$ that are necessary for the splitting and scattering kernels in Eqs.~(\ref{eq:Kqz}) and~(\ref{eq:wg}), respectively, are obtained with the same parameterization as previously in Ref.~\cite{vanHameren:2019xtr}.
 Table~\ref{tab:medpar} gives the corresponding results for $T=250\,$MeV.

 In order to be able to construct the jet and jet--photon observables from our data for PbPb collisions we obtain jets and jet-momenta from the simulated numerical data by means of the anti-$k_T$ algorithm (with the parameter $R=0.2$) in the implementation provided by the {\sf FASTJET} program~\cite{Cacciari:2011ma,Cacciari:2005hq}.